NilRyan/Backend-Secret-Rasta/README.md

 ## 🔧 Running Locally
 - Configure Postgres Database defined at application.properties
-- To run the server on localhost:8080
+- Run the server on localhost:8080 :
 ```
     ./mvnw spring-boot:run
 ```
 ## 🔧 Running the tests <a name = "tests"></a>
 No tests yet. :(